AidaSolomonBerhe/Integration-And-Visualization-Webex-API/README.md

 ### OAuth

-OAuth is an open standard for authentication usually employed by REST APIs to obtain scoped and limited access to the authorizing client’s data without giving the client’s password to the application. \autoref{fig:Webex OAuth Flow} demonstrates procedures to access protected resources under the scopes “analytics:read_all” and “meeting:schedules_read” in the Webex API.
+OAuth is an open standard for authentication usually employed by REST APIs to obtain scoped and limited access to the authorizing client’s data without giving the client’s password to the application.
+Webex OAuth flow demonstrates procedures to access protected resources under the scopes “analytics:read_all” and “meeting:schedules_read” in the Webex API.
 Scopes determine the level of access required for the integration.

 The program requires that the client creates an integration with Webex.
 During the integration creation, the scopes meeting:schedules_read and analytics:read_all will be added as request parameters in the Authorization Request call.
 Permissions that the scopes grant include: